Our holidays are coming up and it’s time to see where we’re going next.

 1) It’s ridiculously affordable

-Here’s a quick search for hotels in Bangalore… notice anything?
+Here’s a quick search to book accommodations in Bangalore … notice anything?
 The prices are super affordable

 These aren’t just any hotels either – they are all 4-5 stars.
 To put it into perspective, this is the cost of an overnight hostel in New York City or a studio Airbnb in my city.